GenRx Doxycycline Tablets (tetracycline antibiotics)

 For controlling acne, the usual dose is 50 mg (taken as one 50 mg tablet or half a 100 mg tablet) once a day.

-For the prevention of malaria, the usual dose is 100 mg once a day, commencing two days before entering the malarious area, during the visit, and for two weeks after leaving the area.
+For the prevention of malaria, the usual dose is 100 mg once a day, commencing two days before entering the malarious area, during the visit, and for four weeks after leaving the area.

 Do not stop taking your medicine or change your dosage without first checking with your doctor.